 Alpine Echos Generosity

-Both Robert and Kris, as well as the other members of the Alpine Echos, are wildly enthusiastic about the Alpenhorn, and making music with them.
+Both Robert and Kris, as well as the other members of the Alpine Echos, are wildly enthusiastic about the Alpenhorn and making music with them.
 The whole band acts as musical ambassadors who share their love of traditional German and Swiss music (and if you aren’t careful, you might find yourself buying a horn and joining in!).
 But most impressive is their generosity.
-Both the German Band, Inc. and the Alpine Echos donate ALL of the money they earn performing to the Food Pantry in Oberlin, Indiana. as well as the Hobart Food Pantry in Hobart, Indiana.
-That is a lot of driving, a lot of toting an 11 pound instrument, and a lot of playing… all for charity.
+Both the German Band, Inc. and the Alpine Echos donate ALL of the money they earn performing to the Food Pantry in Oberlin, Indiana, as well as the Hobart Food Pantry in Hobart, Indiana.
+That is a lot of driving, a lot of toting an 11-pound instrument, and a lot of playing.
+And it all goes to charity.